-Future residential development in Garden Grove will largely rely upon private redevelopment activity on nonvacant properties, particularly along the major corridors and around a planned commuter rail stations, where mixed-use development is permitted.
+Future residential development in Garden Grove will largely rely upon private redevelopment activity on nonvacant properties, particularly along the major corridors and around a planned commuter rail stationsstation, where mixed-use development is permitted.
 Garden Grove will be able to monitor the status of potential sites and will continue to provide site information to interested developers pursuant to SB 166 (No Net Loss).

-- Provide adequate sites to accommodate the City's entire RHNA allocation of 19,168 units (4,166 very low income, 2,801 low income, 3,211 moderate income, and 8,990 above moderate income). - Maintain and monitor unit count based on income/affordability assumed on parcels included in the sites inventory and actual units constructed and income/affordability when sites are developed. - Identify net change in capacity and summary of remaining capacity in meeting remaining Regional Housing Needs Allocation (RHNA). - Provide technical assistance and information on available City-owned parcels for lower income housing developments to housing providers.
-Technical assistance may include development counseling and lot consolidation assistance. - Publish the residential sites inventory and housing opportunity list on the City's website. - The Planning Services Division will be responsible for preparing an Annual Progress Report for review by the public, City decision-makers, and submittal to the State Department of Housing and Community Development.
-Use appropriate bodies as an avenue for public input on housing issues and housing element implementation.
+- Provide adequate sites to accommodate the City's entire RHNA allocation of 19,168 units (4,166 very low income, 2,801 low income, 3,211 moderate income, and 8,990 above moderate income). - Maintain and monitor unit count based on income/affordability assumed on parcels included in the sites inventory and actual units constructed and income/affordability when sites are developed. - Identify net change in capacity and summary of remaining capacity in meeting the remaining Regional Housing Needs Allocation (RHNA). - Provide technical assistance and information on available City-owned parcels for lower income housing developments to housing providers.
+Technical assistance may include development counseling and lot consolidation assistance. - Publish the residential sites inventory and housing opportunity list on the City's website.

+- The Planning Services Division will be responsible for preparing an Annual Progress Report for review by the public, City decision-makers, and submittal to the State Department of Housing and Community Development.
+Use appropriate bodies as an avenue for public input on housing issues and housing element implementation. - If a proposed reduction of residential density will result in the residential sites inventory failing to accommodate the RHNA by income level, the City will identify additional adequate sites to accommodate the share of housing need by income level within 180 days of approving the reduced density project pursuant to Government Code section 65863.
+This may require the rezoning of properties.